blkFinch/blkfinch.github.io/_notes/-- Ref Notes --/The Master Key System.md

 > Insight is a product of the world within and is developed in the silence, by concentration.
 >
 *Pg.185, part 15 no. 35*

+## Chapter 17
+### Wealth is valued by its exchange
+We can only measure wealth by the amount of freedom and happiness it can be exchanged for.

+><mark class="hltr-pink">Wealth should never be desired as an end but simply as a means to an end</mark>.
+Success is contingent upon a higher ideal than the mere accumulation of riches, and <mark class="hltr-pink">he who aspires to such success must formulate an ideal for which he is willing to strive </mark>

+### The Septimal Law
+Every 7 years we undergo a great cycle.
+This is also about the length of time it takes for every cell in our body to be replaced.
+In this book, the author maps the law of 7s onto the human lifespan
+-  infancy
+-  childhood - the beginning of individual responsibility
+-  adolescence
+-  full adult hood
+- 28-35 constructive period / building of wealth
+- reactions and changes
+- reconstruction, adjustment and recuperation
+The cycle repeats at the 50th year

+_pg 190_

+### Visualize the Environment not the specifics

+To manifest a new environment simply hold the ideal in mind, do not worry about specifics- focus on the ideal and the people places and things nessecary will come about. _pg 194_

+This is common manifestation advice. __Dont focus on the How just visualize the desired outcome__.
+This passage focus even more on focusing on the specific Ideal that the outcome represents rather than even the specifics of that outcome.